Team-Honglou/testgit/docs/sources/installation/configuration.md

 The LogDisplayPlatform back-end has a number of configuration options that can be specified in a `.ini` configuration file or specified using environment variables.

-> **Note.** LogDisplayPlatform needs to be restarted for any configuration changes to take effect.

 ## Comments In .ini Files

 Semicolons (the `;` char) are the standard way to comment out lines in a `.ini` file.